claymager/idris2-pkgs/docs/idrisPackage.md

 `idrisPackage`, and the other user-facing functions, are found in `idris2-pkgs._builders`.

-They are not currently a flake output, and are only accessible via the overlay.
+The builders are not currently a flake output, and are only accessible via the overlay.